thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 # 4 Conclusions

-We have analysed a 30-year dataset of SRD measurements in Thessaloniki Greece (1993 -- 2023) aiming to identify the long term variability of solar irradiance under different sky conditions.
+We have analyzed a 30-year dataset of SRD measurements in Thessaloniki Greece (1993 -- 2023) aiming to identify the long term variability of solar irradiance under different sky conditions.
 Under all-sky conditions there is a positive trend in SDR of $0.38\,\%/y$ (brightening).
-A previous study (Bais et al. 2013) for the period 1993 -- 2011 reported also a positive trend, of $0.33\,\%/y$.
-The slight increase of this trend indicates that the brightening of SDR continues and is probably caused by continuing decreases in aerosol optical depth and the optical thickness of clouds over the area.
+A previous study (Bais et al. 2013) for the period 1993 -- 2011 reported also a positive trend of $0.33\,\%/y$.
+The slight increase of this trend indicates that the brightening of SDR continues and is likely caused by continuing decreases in aerosol optical depth and the optical thickness of clouds over the area.
 A smaller trend has been found under clear-sky conditions ($0.097\,\%/y$) which supports the notion that part of the brightening is caused by decreasing aerosols.
 Siomos et al. (2020) have shown that aerosol optical depth over Thessaloniki is decreasing constantly at least up to 2018.
+The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al. (2021).
 Unfortunately, for this study aerosol data for the entire period were not available in order to quantify their effect on SDR.
-The attenuation of SDR by aerosols over Europe have been proposed as major factor by Wild et al. (2021).
 The brightening effect on SDR under cloudy-sky conditions ($0.41\,\%/y$), suggests that cloud optical thickness is also decreasing during this period.
 As long term data of cloud optical thickness are also not available for the region, we cannot draw quantitative conclusions.
-Lozano, Alados, and Foyo-Moreno (2023) reported a Cloud Radiative Forcing (CRF) SDR trend of $1.22\, W/m^{2}/y$ for the city of Granada Spain ($37^{\circ}\, 10\prime\,$N,
-$3^{\circ}\, 37\prime\,$E, $680\,$m a.s.l.).
-We found a comparable
-result, for the same parameter, using the long term trend of all- and clear-skies, as follows $\text{CRF} = 1.46 - 0.501 = 0.959\, W/m^{2}/y$.

 The observed brightening on SDR over Thessaloniki is dependent on SZA (larger SZAs lead to stronger brightening).
 The trend is also dependent on season, with winter showing the strongest statistically significant trend of $0.7$ and $0.76\,\%/y$ for all- and cloudy-skies, respectively, in contrast to spring and summer.
-The trends for autumn are also significant but smaller ( $0.42$ and $0.19\,\%/y$ for all- and cloudy-skies, respectively).
-Our findings are in agreement with other studies for the region.
+The trends for autumn are also significant but smaller ($0.42$ and $0.19\,\%/y$ for all- and cloudy-skies, respectively).
 The trend for clear skies is largest in winter ($0.4\,\%/y$) and negligible in spring, summer and autumn.

 Using the CUSUMs of the monthly departures for all- and cloudy-skies, we observed a 20-year period starting around 2000 where the CUSUMs remain